-Some brands have a meaningful story embedded in their company and product DNA (e.g. TOMS shoes) and some have to come up with a creative story that makes their product meaningful (e.g. most enterprise SaaS companies).From Warby Parker to Nike, here are some examples of brand storytelling from the world’s most successful brands.
+Some brands have a meaningful story embedded in their company and product DNA (e.g. TOMS shoes) and some have to come up with a creative story that makes their product meaningful (e.g. most enterprise SaaS companies).From Warby Parker to Nike, here are some examples of some of the world’s best brand storytellers.

-Eyeglasses aren’t available to everyone, 2.5 billion people around the world need glasses and don’t have access to them.
+Eyeglasses aren’t available to everyone — 2.5 billion people around the world need glasses and don’t have access to them.
 When you buy a pair of Warby Parker sunglasses, somebody in need gets a pair.
 That means your purchase changes someone’s life story by giving them the capacity to work or learn.
 Warby Parker designed their brand with a meaningful story as a foundation and they use their channels, like Instagram and YouTube, to expand it with expert insights about vision and tell interesting stories about people who wear their glasses.

-Airbnb is a marketplace and the product itself isn’t worth telling a story about.
+Airbnb is a marketplace, so the product itself isn’t worth telling a story about.
 Their audience doesn’t want to hear about the technology and filters that help them find places to stay, they want to hear stories about the experience of staying somewhere new.
 They want to know about the people they’re staying with.
 They want to know about the homes, the countries, and the experiences Airbnb’s brand makes possible.

 No one can tell those stories better than hosts and travelers.
 Airbnb’s website has a section dedicated to giving you an inside look at the lives of their hosts across the world.
 This helps prospective hosts and travelers feel more connected to the people who run the properties they’ll be staying in.
 On their YouTube channel (with over 251,000 subscribers) you can see what Airbnb is like in different countries, learn from superhosts, and get useful guest tips.

 Burt’s Bees does an incredible job of telling their story on their website.
-They tell their history in a visually appealing way that any brand can learn from.
+They share their history in a visually appealing way that any brand can learn from.
 And their core values are on display in a rich media format.
 Everything from their imagery to their taglines match up with their brand story.
 With a solid brand identity established, they’ve built a strong foundation for some brilliant brand storytelling.

 Their YouTube channel is full of high-production quality videos and Burt Talks to the Bees installments are educational and entertaining.
 They also include beauty tips and short instructional product videos.

-Over the years, Burt’s Bees has issued over US$2.4 million in grants through The Burt's Bees Greater Good Foundation and used social media campaigns to cultivate more than 10,000 acres of honey bee forage.
+Over the years, Burt’s Bees has issued over $2.4 million in grants through The Burt's Bees Greater Good Foundation and used social media campaigns to cultivate more than 10,000 acres of honey bee forage.
 They’re a great example of a brand with a solid identity that considers brand storytelling in everything that they do.

 Nike established itself in people’s minds with great storytelling in the 1990s.They released a brilliant commercial in 1999 to commemorate the career of Michael Jordan.
-At a time where everyone was pushing a hard sell (because TV airtime was expensive), Nike let Michael Jordan’s story speak for itself.
-“Just Do It” and the swoosh appear at the end and that’s all the space their brand took up.
-The story was the emotional connection fans had to the athlete and the career, Nike itself was a tiny part of the exchange.
+At a time when everyone was pushing a hard sell (because TV airtime was expensive), Nike let Michael Jordan’s story speak for itself.
+“Just Do It” and the swoosh appear at the end, and that’s all the space their brand took up.
+The story made an emotional connection between the fans and the athlete — Nike itself was a tiny part of the exchange.

 Fast forward to today and Nike uses Instagram to share engaging video and photo ads that we can all learn from.
 Can you imagine what the “Best Day Ever” in global sports would look like?
 Nike already did with this video ad that includes amateurs waking up to run, female athletes launching video games, and running shoes grown from a seed.

-Nike’s blog is filled with“Stories that move you,” and you can read about everything from a college athlete overcoming starting line panic to getting advice on how to help your kids fall in love with movement.
+Nike’s blog is filled with“stories that move you,” and you can read about everything from a college athlete overcoming starting line panic to getting advice on how to help your kids fall in love with movement.
 These stories don’t push products directly.
 They inform, inspire, and solve problems.
 This kind of brand storytelling connects with athletes and builds brand awareness and loyalty over time.

-How to use brand storytelling
+How to use brand storytelling in marketing